 Occasionally, the mouth does not produce sufficient saliva.
 This condition is known as dry mouth, or xerostomia, and can lead to more serious oral health issues such as an increased risk of decay, difficulty speaking, and chronic bad breath.

-Fortunately, we offer a wide range of dental services at our Fort Worth, TX practice, including procedures to prevent and treat dry mouth.
+Fortunately, we offer a wide range of dental services at our Richardson, TX practice, including procedures to prevent and treat dry mouth.
 Here, our team will discuss the link between dental damage and dry mouth, as well as explore common treatment options.

 What Causes Dry Mouth?

 There are many factors that can contribute to the development of xerostomia.
 For example, dry mouth can be caused by:

 - Certain medical conditions: Xerostomia can be triggered by diseases and disorders such as diabetes, rheumatoid arthritis, HIV/AIDS, Alzheimer’s disease, Sjogren’s syndrome, Parkinson’s disease, and more.

 - Medications: Several over-the-counter and prescription drugs can lead to dry mouth, including those used to treat depression, anxiety, allergies, high blood pressure, asthma, and more.

 - Chemotherapy or radiation: Patients undergoing cancer treatments are more likely to develop dry mouth.